Dementia Friendly Newcastle

 You may be interested in volunteering and talking about your experiences of dementia:

-Alzheimers society Newcastle run a Dementia Voice Local group where people living with dementia and carers can share experiences, be part of focus groups and get involved with local, regional and national projects.
+Alzheimers Society Newcastle run a Dementia Voice Local group where people living with dementia and carers can share experiences, be part of focus groups and get involved with local, regional and national projects.

-Join Dementia Research offer opportunities to be involved in local, regional and national research studies
+Join Dementia Research offer opportunities to be involved in local, regional and national research studies.

-VOICE at Newcastle University, involves members of the public in research.
+Valuing Our Intellectual Capital and Experience (VOICE) at Newcastle University, involves members of the public in research.
 You can become a member of VOICE and work with academics to improve the focus, quality, relevance and impact of research, to make a positive difference to people’s lives.

 Dementia Engagement and Empowerment Project (DEEP) have guides written with DEEP groups to share good practice in involving people with dementia in research, focus groups, and meetings.